 Flu activity across the country continues to increase.
 According to the CDC (Centers for Disease Control and Prevention), cases of the flu rose sharply over the last two weeks, and are twice as high as the same time period last year.
 As of the first week in January (the most recent data available), 49 states had widespread flu activity, including Connecticut.
 All eight counties in the state are experiencing flu, with Hartford and Fairfield counties reporting the highest number of cases.

-Characterized by the sudden onset of symptoms such as fever or chills, cough, sore throat, runny nose, headaches, and body aches, the flu is not something to take lightly.
+Characterized by the sudden onset of symptoms such as fever and/or chills, cough, sore throat, runny nose, headaches, and body aches, the flu is not something to take lightly.
 If not treated promptly, it can result in complications, including pneumonia and bronchitis, and may lead to hospitalization, even for otherwise healthy people.
 What’s also important to remember is that symptoms can vary greatly from person to person, and may not follow the expected pattern.
 In children, for example, vomiting and diarrhea may occur.